feature-image

 On the final lap, the white flag dropped, and Preece held on tight, finishing 0.17 seconds ahead of Byron to secure the win.

 It wasn’t just a win; it was a statement.
 This victory marks the first time since Mark Martin’s Clash win for RFK Racing.
-Moreover, bringing the No.60 car means so much, given Greg Biffle‘s history with the team and the number.
+Moreover, bringing the No. 60 car means so much, given Greg Biffle‘s history with the team and the number.
 One can consider it a nod to Biffle’s long-standing legacy.

 ADVERTISEMENT

 The history books will remember this one, too.
-In the 47-year history of the Clash, only two drivers had ever won the event before claiming their 1st Cup Series points victory: Jeff Gordon in 1994 and Denny Hamlin in 2006.
+In the 47-year history of the Clash, only two drivers had ever won the event before claiming their first Cup Series points victory: Jeff Gordon in 1994 and Denny Hamlin in 2006.

 Now Ryan Preece joins that exclusive list, making his win feel even more special and proving that sometimes, the biggest moments come from the least expected places.